dharmax/field-assist/README.md

 of all the values.
 Pretty useful.

 # example
 See full example in a single web-page under the example directory.
+No need for a server to run it.

 # disclaimer
-This library provided as-is, with absolutely no gouranty
+This library provided as-is, with absolutely no guarantee.
+Enjoy, support, etc....

 ```